OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-events.md

 # Work with Events using the Excel JavaScript API

-This article describes important concepts about events in Excel and provides code samples that show how to register event handlers, handle events, and remove event handlers using the Excel JavaScript API.
+This article describes important concepts related to working with events in Excel and provides code samples that show how to register event handlers, handle events, and remove event handlers using the Excel JavaScript API.

 > [!IMPORTANT]
 > The APIs described in this article are currently available only in public preview (beta) and are not intended for use in production environments.
 To run the code samples that this article contains, you must use a sufficiently recent build of Office and reference the beta library of the Office.js CDN: https://appsforoffice.microsoft.com/lib/beta/hosted/office.js.